2. Issues with Internet speed?

 - Did you login to our Intranet yet?
 Access to the Internet is protected through the firewall system, so even though you may be connected to the wifi, you would need to login to the intranet.
 Please click here and follow the steps.

 - Do a Internet bandwidth speed test at Speedtest.net to know the internet speed.
-Keep in mind to avoid the common pitfalls while running the test: Check to see if you’re running any ongoing downloads or other programs like video chat that might be hogging your bandwidth.
-Close those and test again.
+Check if you’re running any ongoing downloads or other programs like video chat that might be hogging your bandwidth.
+Close those programs and test again.

 - If your Speed test result still seems slow, reboot your phone or computer and do the speed test again.
 Chances are that there may be backend processes or updates that may be clogging your system, without your notice or intent.
 When did you last reboot?